Kirkuk: Iraq War (2003–2011) and return of displaced Kurds

-American and British military forces led an invasion of Iraq in March 2003, marking the start the of Second Iraq War.
+American and British military forces led an invasion of Iraq in March 2003, marking the start of the Second Iraq War.
 Kurdish peshmerga fighters assisted in the 2003 capture of Kirkuk.
 Though the peshmerga were allowed to operate even after the Coalition Provisional Authority (CPA) disbanded and outlawed most of the armed militias in Iraq, the peshmerga were eventually asked to withdraw from Kirkuk and other Kurdish held provinces.

 Under the supervision of chief executive of Coalition Provisional Authority L. Paul Bremer, a convention was held on 24 May 2003 to select the first City Council in the history of this oil-rich, ethnically divided city.
 Each of the city's four major ethnic groups was invited to send a 39-member delegation from which they would be allowed to select six to sit on the City Council.
 Another six council members were selected from among 144 delegates to represent independents social groups such as teachers, lawyers, religious leaders and artists.

 Kirkuk's 30 members council is made up of five blocs of six members each.
 Four of those blocs are formed along ethnic lines—Kurds, Arabs, Assyrian and Turkmen—and the fifth is made up of independents which meant 10 more council seats given to two main Kurdish Parties by Paul Bremer as token of appreciation for cooperation with American Forces.
 Turkmen and Arabs complained that the Kurds allegedly hold five of the seats in the independent block.
 They were also infuriated that their only representative at the council's helm was an assistant mayor whom they considered pro-Kurdish.
 Abdul Rahman Mustafa (عبدالرحمن مصطفى), a Baghdad-educated lawyer was elected mayor by 20 votes to 10.
 The appointment of an Arab, Ismail Ahmed Rajab Al Hadidi (اسماعيل احمد رجب الحديدي), as deputy mayor went some way towards addressing Arab concerns.

 On 30 June 2005, through a secret direct voting process, with the participation of the widest communities in the province and despite all the political legal security complexities of this process in the country generally and in Kirkuk in particular, Kirkuk witnessed the birth of its first elected Provincial Council.
 The Independent Electoral Commission of Iraq IECI approved the elections and announced the outcome of this process, which filled the 41 seats of Kirkuk Provincial Council as follows: